daminier/py_analysis_clustering_motorway/README.md

 Some csv files contains "parziale" in the name.
 It means "partial", indicating that some problems occurred in that day, causing out-of-service moments.

+N.B. the dataset folder contains just an example.

 ## Features

 ### Sampling

-It is possible to set a reduction factor in order to decrease the total number of data to consider.
+It is possible to set a reduction factor in order to decrease the total number of considered data.
 The sample is chosen randomly and it is also possible to fix a random state (a seed) for the reproducibility.
+You can change it by setting the global variable "seed" in trap17.py .
 For further details look at the Function details.

 ### Preprocessing